Christoffer Andersson: International career

 Andersson represented the Sweden U19 and U21 teams before making his full international debut for Sweden on 31 January 2000 in a friendly 1–0 win against Denmark, coming on as a substitute for Roland Nilsson in the 74th minute.

 He played in the qualifying campaigns for the 2002 FIFA World Cup, UEFA Euro 2004, and the 2006 FIFA World Cup, but did not make the final squad for Sweden in any of the tournaments.

-He won his 24th and last international cap in a friendly game against Ireland on 1 Match 2006.
+Andersson won his 24th and last international cap in a friendly game against Ireland on 1 Match 2006.

 Coaching career

 In 2016, Andersson coached the U17 team of Helsingborgs IF.
 In November 2016, Andersson was appointed assistant manager of the first team of the club under manager Per-Ola Ljung.
 After 2,5 years as assistant manager, the club announced on 18 June 2019, that he had left the club following the appointment of new manager Henrik Larsson.

+After a brief spell as assistant coach at Eskilsminne IF, he was later appointed sporting director at Hittarps IK in September 2019.

+On 14 January 2022, Andersson was announced as the new manager of Falkenbergs FF.